rsabhi/library-demo/README.md

 # A Book Library Demo

-clone the library-demo project to local machine using the "git clone" command (in Windows use command tool or power shell, in mac OS, use the terminal)
+Clone the library-demo project to local machine using the "git clone" command (in Windows use command tool or power shell, in mac OS, use the terminal)

 git clone https://github.com/rsabhi/library-demo.git